sayan-hi/zkp-credential-framework/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+You are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.
+However, any derivative work must also be distributed under the same license and must provide proper attribution to the original author.

+For full license details, see the [LICENSE](./LICENSE) file.

+© 2026 Sayan Bairagi.
+All rights reserved.

 ---